 Prior to construction, surveys will be conducted by a qualified biologist to determine presence/absence of nesting Swainson's hawk in and within 0.50 miles of the Project area according to the Recommended Timing and Methodology for Swainson's Hawk Nesting Surveys in California's Central Valley (Swainson's Hawk Technical Advisory Committee 2000).
 If no Swainson's hawks are found during any of the surveys, no further mitigation will be necessary.
-If Swainson's hawk nests are found, DFW will be consulted regarding measures to reduce the likelihood of forced fledging of young or nest abandonment by adult birds.
+If Swainson's hawk nests are found, CDFW will be contacted and a minimum no-disturbance buffer of at least 200 yards (600 feet) around each nest will be implemented in accordance with the Recommended Timing and Methodology for Swainson's Hawk Nesting Surveys in California's Central Valley (Swainson's Hawk Technical Advisory Committee 2000).
+The no-disturbance buffer will remain in place until the breeding season has ended; or until a qualified biologist has determined that the birds have fledged and are no longer reliant upon the nest or parental care for survival, to avoid nest abandonment and other take of SWHA.
+If such a buffer cannot feasibly be implemented and work will occur during the avian nesting season, consultation with CDFW is advised to occur well in advance of ground-disturbing activities and the acquisition of a State Incidental Take Permit (ITP) pursuant to Fish and Game Code Section 2081(b) may be warranted. consulted regarding measures to reduce the likelihood of forced fledging of young or nest abandonment by adult birds.
 These measures will likely include, but are not limited to, the establishment of a no-work zone around the nest until the young have fledged as determined by a qualified biologist.